xaiksan1/vercel-examples/ask-my-book-chatbot/README.md

 Then:

 1. update `STEAMSHIP_API_KEY` with your [Steamship API Key](https://www.steamship.com/account/api).
-2. update `STEAMSHIP_PACKAGE_HANDLE` with the package name you selected when deploying your Steamship Stack
+2. update `STEAMSHIP_PACKAGE_HANDLE` with the package name you selected when deploying your Steamship Stack.
+3. update `NEXT_PUBLIC_INDEX_NAME` with the index name you selected while adding your books.

-### Run or Deploy your Next.js Stack
+### Run your web app

 Run your Next.js stack in development mode: